a-GumaryaN/weeklymap/README.md

 ## Notes

 - This indicator is designed for **MetaTrader 5**.
 - The lines will be updated at the close of each weekly candle.

+---

+##Disclaimer

-- Use the lines as visual guides; do not rely solely on them for trading decisions.
+**Use the lines as visual guides; do not rely solely on them for trading decisions**

 ---